-What is the meaning of the declaration adopted by the House, in relaton to the District of Columbia?
-Is it not, that Congress cannot and will not do an act which it has solemnly proclaimed to involve a violation on the public faith?
-Does it not afford every security to the South which it is in the power of the Federal Government to afford?
-Is it not tantamount, in its binding obligation upon the Government, to a positive declaration, that the abolition of slavery in the District of Columbia would be unconstitutional?
+What is the meaning of the declaration adopted by the House in relation to the District of Columbia?
+Is it not that Congress cannot and will not do an act which it has solemnly proclaimed to involve a violation of the public faith?
+Does it not afford every security to the south which it is in the power of the federal government to afford?
+Is it not tantamount, in its binding abligation upon the government, to a positive declaration, that the abolition of slavery in the District of Columbia would be unconstitutional?
 Nay, is it not even more efficacious in point of fact?
 Constitutional provisions are matters of construction.
-The opinion of one House, u pon an abstract controverted point, may be overruled and reversed by another.
-But when Congress has solennly declared that a particular act would be a violation of the public faith, is it to be supposed that it would ever violate a pledge thus given to the country?
-Can any abolitionist expect it?
+The opinion of one house upon an abstract controverted point may be overruled and reversed by another.
+But when Congress has solemnly declared that a particular act would be a violation of the public faith, is it to be supposed that it would ever violate a pledge thus given to the country?
+Can an abolitionist expect it?
 Need any citizen of a slave State fear it?
-What is public faith but the honor of the Government?
+What is public faith but the honor of the government?
 Why are treaties regarded as sacred and inviolable?
-Why, but because they involve the pledge, and depend upon the sanctity of the national faith?
-Why are all compacts or promises made by Governments held to be irrevocably binding?
-Why, but because they cannot break them without committing perfidy, and destroying all confidence in their justice and integrity?
-Surely then, your committee may say with the utmost confidence, (and the sentiment will be ratified by every American heart) that the declaration now promulged in relation to this subject, will not be departed from by any succeeding legislature, except under circumstances (should any such ever arise in the progress of our courtry) in which a departure from it would not be regarded by the slaveholding States themselves, as a wanton or arbitrary infraction of the public faith!
+Why but because they involve the pledge, and depend upon the sanctity, of the national faith?
+Why are all compacts or promises made by government held to be irrevocably binding?
+Why but because they cannot break them without committing perfidy, and destroying all confidence in their justice and integrity?
+Surely, then, your committee may say with the utmost confidence, (and the sentiment will be ratified by every American heart,) that the declaration now promulged in relation to this subject, will not be departed from by any succeeding legislature, except under circumstances (should any such ever arise in the progress of our country) in which a departure from it would not be regarded by the slaveholding States themselves, as a wanton or arbitrary infraction of the public faith!